Honest limits

 The validation work we're doing

 The underlying method is peer-reviewed.
-The packaged kit is a faithful implementation — same dye concentration, same filter pore, same excitation wavelength, same imaging workflow as the published protocols.
+The packaged kit is a faithful implementation of the same fluorescent-staining approach the published protocols validated.
 But that's an argument by construction; an independent comparison against a gold-standard instrument on identical samples is stronger evidence.

 That comparison is in progress.
 When the validation data lands, it goes on the methodology page with the raw side-by-side counts.
 Until then, we point at the published literature and at our own internal reproducibility tests.